caseycarroll/caseycarroll.github.io/_posts/2023-04-16-scroll-top-component.md

 If we spin up `rollup-plugin-bundle-analyzer` we'll see we've written about 1.5kb of JavaScript.
 In the grand scheme of things, that's not much of an issue.
 However, we know poor performing sites are usually a result of many incremental additions of JS over time.
 Let's try to get ahead of it and cut some JS stuff out.
 ![rollup bundle analyzer output](/assets/images/bundle-size.png)

 Running code on every scroll event doesn't seem so great either.
 We could fix this with a debounce or an IntersectionObserver.
-We're starting to require a lot of engineering for something pretty simple on paper.
+Regardless of the direction we go next, we're starting to require a lot of engineering for something pretty simple.
+Let's look for ways to simplify our implementation.

 ### Use a link instead of a button
 We can remove the button element and it's click handler in favor of an empty hash link.